dipi-unimore/mininet-gym-icaart-2026/readme.md

 **Framework Architecture:** The schema illustrates the framework architecture.
 A deep explanation can be found in the section on the cited **[mininet-gym-paper]**.

 ![Product Screen Shot][product-screenshot]
-**Web Interface for Flow Monitoring**: Real-time visualization of network traffic and DDoS attack metrics registered per second during a simulation.
+**Web Interface for Flow Monitoring**: Real-time visualization of network traffic and DDoS attack metrics registered per second during a simulation. **NOTE:** This ICAART fork version does **not** have the Web UI enabled.
+For the complete UI functionality, please clone the **<a href="https://github.com/dipi-unimore/mininet-gym">main repository</a>**.

 ---